 Despite being Indigenous, Scott is often asked “Where are you from?"

 Scott’s been the target of racism and discrimination, including run-ins with neo-Nazis while in Germany.
-Scott has led youth leadership programs in Australia and overseas.
-He currently works on addressing Indigenous disadvantage.
+Scott has led youth leadership programs in Australia and overseas, and regularly appears on ABC Canberra radio and community news to talk about Indigenous issues.

 Luke was born in Hangzhou, China.
 He migrated to Australia to undergo intrusive open heart surgery at the age of four.
 Luke took a couple of years to learn English at a public school in Melbourne, and a few more years to feel comfortable with his dual Australian-Chinese identity.